reactjs/react.dev/content/docs/context.md

 A React component that subscribes to context changes.

 Requires a [function as a child](/docs/render-props.html#using-props-other-than-render).
 The function receives the current context value and returns a React node.
+The `value` argument passed to the function will be equal to the `value` prop of the closest Provider for this context above in the tree.
+If there is no Provider for this context above, the `value` argument will be equal to the `defaultValue` that was passed to `createContext()`.

-All consumers are re-rendered whenever the Provider value changes.
+All Consumers are re-rendered whenever the Provider value changes.
 Changes are determined by comparing the new and old values using the same algorithm as [`Object.is`](//developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/is#Description).
 (This can cause some issues when passing objects as `value`: see [Caveats](#caveats).)

 > Note
 >